 Respect in Sport is an on-line certified training program, which takes approximately 2 ½ hours to complete.
 As a web-based program, coaches can complete the program anywhere they have internet access.
 ASA will be providing details to Club Leaders in February.

 “The Respect in Sport – Activity Leader program provides on-line education to adults who lead kids in sport and other youth activities.
 The aim of the program is to keep kids safe, and to help ensure the culture of youth sport remains positive and respectful for everyone involved.
 Ensuring the safety of kids by educating the adults on issues of bullying, abuse, harassment and discrimination not only helps to keep kids safe, but keeps kids engaged in sport.
 Creating a respectful culture, also helps retain coaches, officials, and all of the volunteers who are necessary to support youth sport,” says Respect in Sport Ontario Director, Mark Allen.
 "As a Canadian organization, we are very pleased to be partnering with Alabama Soccer and commend them on the leadership role they are demonstrating," says Allen.

-For more on Respect in Sport, click here.
+For more on the Respect in Sport program, click here.